West Wiltshire: Political control

 Initially, in 1973, the district council had no overall control.
 The Conservatives took control during the 1980s, and then the Liberal Democrats from 1991 to 2003.
 At the elections of May 2003, 19 Conservatives, 19 Liberal Democrats, two Labour members and four Independents were elected.
 In this hung council, an administration of Conservatives and Independents led by Councillor A. G. Phillips (Independent) held office from May 2003 to May 2005, followed by a coalition of Liberal Democrats and Independents led by Councillor Sarah Content (Liberal Democrat), from May 2005 to May 2007.
 At the elections of May 2007, 26 Conservatives, 14 Liberal Democrats, and four Independents were elected as members of the Council, giving the Conservatives overall control for the first time since 1990.
 The Conservatives appointed Graham Payne (Conservative) as Leader and A. G. Phillips (by now also a Conservative) as Deputy Leader.

 Parliamentary representation

 At the parliamentary level, most of the district of West Wiltshire was in the Westbury constituency, with the remaining two parishes coming under Devizes.
 Throughout the district's existence, both seats were held by Conservative Members of Parliament, latterly Andrew Murrison (Westbury) and Michael Ancram (Devizes).

-Settlements

-Populated places in West Wiltshire included:
+Parishes and settlements